 In our introduction to functions lesson, we related functions to a vending machine.
 You "input" money and your "output" is candy or chips!

 Do you see how easy it is to keep our answer organized since we have two answers to display?
-We label them as f(-2) and f(3) to keep them organized!
+We label them as f(-2) and f(3) to keep them organized.

 I hope you are finding this to be pretty easy!
 You actually already know how to evaluate functions if you can evaluate equations.
-We are just giving it a different name!
+We are just giving it a different name.